The two-hop architecture

 Cross-container resume

-When the worker’s 15-minute TTL expires and the session is destroyed, the next message triggers a full context restore:
+When the worker’s 15-minute TTL expires and the session is destroyed, the next message triggers a full context restore:- The chat route loads the selected runtime’s entry from

-- The session state is passed to the worker request.
+runtimeSessionStates, falling back tosessionStatewhen it belongs to the selected runtime. - The session state is passed to the worker request.

 - Claude restores JSONL state when needed; Codex CLI and OpenCode receive their native session IDs when available.